 Why use a preamp and a power amp?
 An audio preamplifier applies gain to a low-strength signal to bring it up to line level.
-Power amplifiers take line level signals (from live or pre-recorded audio) and amplifies them to speaker level to effectively drive speaker and reproduce the audio as sound.
+Power amplifiers take line level signals (from live or pre-recorded audio) and amplify them to speaker level to effectively drive speakers and reproduce the audio as sound.
 Using both can bring a mic, phono or low-level instrument signal up to speaker level.

 Is an audio amplifier output AC or DC?
 Audio signals are AC, and so audio amplifier outputs are also AC.
 These alternating currents typically span beyond the frequency range of 20 Hz – 20,000 Hz (the range of human hearing).
 The amplified electrical audio signals are used to drive speakers/headphones or other audio devices (mixers, recorders, processors, etc.).